esoterra/claw-lang/.github/ISSUE_TEMPLATE/a--compilation-error-or-crash.md

 ---
-name: A) Compilation bug
+name: A) Compilation error or crash
-about: Report a compilation error or compiler crash
+about: Report an unexpected error or crash during compilation
 title: 'Compilation bug: *describe problem here*'
-labels: bug
+labels: ''
 assignees: ''

 ---